Ringdown waves from hairy black holes: Stationary rotating hairy black hole and QNMs

 \section{Stationary rotating hairy black hole and QNMs}

 In this section, we consider stationary rotating hairy black holes.
-For rotating black holes, the correspondence between the UCOP and QNMs does not necessarily hold in equal footing as for the static case.
-Rotation breaks the spherical symmetry, therefore only the equatorial photon orbits control the eikonal QNMs.
-Consequently, the correspondence applies specifically for the modes with $\ell=|\mathbf{m}|$, which corresponds to UCOP on the equatorial plane~\cite{Ferrari:1984zz,Berti:2005eb,Berti:2005ys}.
-The co-rotating and counter-rotating rays correspond to $\mathbf{m} = \mp \ell$.
-In this limit, the QNM frequencies take the form
+As discussed in the Introduction, the QNM--photon-orbit correspondence in rotating spacetimes is more subtle than in the static, spherically symmetric case, since rotation breaks the degeneracy in the azimuthal harmonic number $\mathbf{m}$.
+Here, we restrict the analysis to null rays trapped in the equatorial plane.
+This corresponds to the eikonal sector with $\ell=|\mathbf{m}|$, describing the co-rotating and counter-rotating equatorial branches~\cite{Berti:2005eb,Berti:2005ys,Dolan:2010wr,Yang:2012he}.
+The co-rotating and counter-rotating branches are labelled by $\varepsilon=-1$ and $\varepsilon=+1$, respectively, and our sign convention gives $\mathbf{m}=-\varepsilon\ell$.
+In this restricted sector, the QNM frequencies are estimated as